-At trick four, we heave a sigh of frustration and continue the Clubs.
-To do this, though, means that we have to lead the ♣K, dropping our own ♣10 on it.
-There is no choice here - we can't afford to isolate the Clubs on table.
+At trick four, we heave a sigh of frustration and continue the Clubs, with Plan B of using the ♠Q as a possible entry.
+To do this, though, means that we have to lead the ♠K, dropping our own ♠10 on it.
+There is no choice here - we can't afford to isolate the Clubs on the table.
 This way we need Clubs to break 3-3 or for something good to happen.
 And, mirabile dictu, something good does happen.

-Our anxiety turns to joy when we see West play the ♣9.
+Our despair turns to joy when we see West play the \$9.
 That means the rest of our Clubs are all winners.
-We won't need the Spade ♠Q as a trick, a play which was doomed to failure anyway.
+We won't need the Spade \$Q as a trick, a play which was doomed to failure anyway.